Continued from Joyfully letting go of nineteen years

 I thought, “Oh man, I already have a hard enough time looking at him as it is.
 How the heck will I be able to look him in the eyes after I tell him about this?
 This is going to be the most awkward meal ever.”

-He got all comfortable in his seat and took a bite of a fry and said, “Well, Miss Wall, how long are you going to keep me waiting? what’s it going to be -- are we going to spend the night here, or are you going to tell me?”
+He got all comfortable in his seat, took a bite of a french fry, and said, “Well, Miss Wall, how long are you going to keep me waiting? what’s it going to be -- are we going to spend the night here, or are you going to tell me?”